2025년 10월 고3 모의고사 변형 (31-42번)

 Our epistemic relation to self-determination ____ open to error and, thus, subjective.

-Hence, while he conceived of himself as a tango dancer and did many things in light of that self-conception, including buying a ticket to Buenos Aires, dressing up, consuming hours of tango videos, reading books about tango, learning Spanish, etc. ____ failed at meeting some of the minimal norms of actually being a tango dancer at all.
+Hence, ____ he conceived of himself as a tango dancer and did many things in light of that self-conception, including buying a ticket to Buenos Aires, dressing up, consuming hours of tango videos, reading books about tango, learning Spanish, etc. he failed at meeting some of the minimal norms of actually being a tango dancer at all.

 25년 10월 고3 모의고사 34번

-____ can't have a relationship with a celebrity unless you know him and he knows you.
+You can't have a relationship with a celebrity unless ____ know him and he knows you.

 As ____ adult, you might find yourself having imaginary arguments in your head with a certain media personality.

-Think for a moment of the pantheon of strangers we have in our heads that we put our social attention on — from athletes we root for or jeer, to celebrities, to people whose struggle we ____ in the news.
+Think for a moment of the pantheon of strangers we have in our heads that we put our social attention on — from athletes we root for ____ jeer, to celebrities, to people whose struggle we encounter in the news.

 25년 10월 고3 모의고사 35번

-David Helfand, ____ astronomer, traces how our view of the wind evolved from the primitive to the scientific: first "the wind is angry," followed by "the wind god is angry," and finally "the wind is a measurable form of energy."
+David Helfand, the astronomer, traces how our view of the wind evolved from the primitive to the scientific: first "the wind is angry," followed by "the wind god is angry," and finally "the wind ____ a measurable form of energy."

 25년 10월 고3 모의고사 36번